Why Family Volunteering Is The Best Idea

 3. Plan ahead

 Your volunteer location may be well-developed or very remote, but either way, you should make your family’s health a priority.
 The Centers for Disease Control and Prevention recommends that you begin receiving vaccines at least six months prior to your trip.
 Not sure if you need vaccines?
 Look to the CDC for medical advice as it relates to your travel destination.
 You also need to make sure you have a valid travel insurance policy for every member of your family that is traveling.
-Travel insurance policies from IVC cover travelers of any age for the same low price.
+Travel insurance with Volunteer Card covers travelers of any age for the same low price.
 That’s just one way we make it easier for families to take volunteer trips.

 4. Remember the experience!